 To avoid applying the coupon you receive to the incorrect account, ensure that these steps are done in an "Incognito" or "Private Browsing" browser window to set up your account.

 Then, visit https://console.cloud.google.com and login using your pdx.edu account to enable GCP.
 If you haven't used GCP yet and do not mind temporarily putting your credit card on the account, apply for the $300 coupon and use it to create a new billing account.
-Otherwise, wait for the instructor to email you a course coupon.
+Otherwise, visit the coupon redemption URL on the Canvas home page for the course (https://canvas.pdx.edu).

 Click on the pdx.edu organization from the console.